-This has been promised several times in the past, but despite all efforts to reduce the power and the advantages of the diesels by reducing their fuel flow and fuel tank size further almost each year, at present the petrol powered LMP1 cars have no chance to compete against the latest spec Audi or Peugeot diesel prototypes.
-Whether this is caused by an unbalanced technical regulation or just by the fact, that the diesel engines have been developed by large manufacturers while the petrol LMP1 engines are either being built by small companies like Judd or AER (with significantly lower technical and financial resources) is difficult to judge.
-In 2010 David Richards, whose Prodrive company runs Aston Martin Racing, said they will not return to the 24 Hours of Le Mans in 2011 when new rules come into force if they are "hindered in any way" against the diesels.
-"If there is a level playing field, we will be there."
+This has been promised several times in the past, but despite all efforts to reduce the power and the advantages of the diesels by reducing their fuel flow and fuel tank size further almost each year, at present the petrol powered LMP1 cars have no chance to compete against the latest spec Audi diesel prototypes.
+Whether this is caused by an unbalanced technical regulation or just by the fact that the diesel engines have been developed by large manufacturers while the petrol LMP1 engines are either being built by small companies like Judd or AER (with significantly lower technical and financial resources) or derived from production engines (Aston Martin) is difficult to judge.
+For 2012, the LMP1 fuel tanks sizes are 75l (petrol) and 60l (diesel - 2 litres less for diesel with hybrid).